jinzhenfan/jekyll-now/_posts/2016-12-04-Deep Learning #1 Deep Learning Literature Study.md

 ### How is Sequence Specificities Measured?

-Before taking a look into the model, one need to get a basic idea about how those input datasets are generated.$^[9-13]$
+Before taking a look into the model, one need to get a basic idea about how those input datasets are generated. $^(9-13)$

 ![alt text](https://rawgit.com/jinzhenfan/jinzhenfan.github.io/master/images/DeepLearningDNAbindingProteins/1.png "Experimental ways to collect DNA- RNA- binidng protein datasets")